AdyGCode/SaaS-FED-Notes/session-02/S01-PHP-Basics-I.md

 </html>
 ```

-You only need to close the PHP tag if there is more HTML afterwards.
+You only need to close the PHP tag if there is HTML after the PHP code.

 ---